ChunYe173/ChunYe173/README.md

 ## 👋 Hi there, I'm Chun Ye
-I'm an AI/ML enthusiast working in the semiconductor field, dedicated to expanding my knowledge and applying my skills to create impactful AI/ML solutions.
+An AI/ML enthusiast dedicated to expanding my knowledge and applying my skills to create impactful AI/ML solutions.
 Actively participate in freelance projects and Kaggle challenges to stay updated with the latest trends in the field.
 On a journey to becoming an AI expert, capable of engineering innovative solutions once I have the data in hand.

 ## 🥇 Goals
 I aim to drive transformation across various industries by deploying state-of-the-art machine learning models to streamline workflows, maximize cost savings, and enhance overall efficiency.
 My goal is to lead the development of open-source frameworks dedicated to optimizing and advancing prediction workflows, setting new standards in innovation.
 I am committed to exploring and applying machine learning solutions to solve future challenges and unlock new opportunities across diverse sectors.